Lambda Functions and Anonymous Functions in Python

-lambda keyword is used to create anonymous functions.
+lambda keyword is used to define anonymous functions in Python.

 Usually, such a function is meant for one-time use.

 lambda [arguments] : expression

 The lambda function can have zero or more arguments after the

 When this function is called, the expression after

 square = lambda x : x * x n = square(5) #calling lambda function

 : returns the value of

 lambda x : x * x is assigned to a variable

 square in order to call it like a named function.